creative director

-Han Ip is a conceptual canned tea business that aspires to introduce Korean tea to those who are not familiar.
-The brand name Han Ip translates to “one bite/sip” in Korean and is commonly used in the phrase “han ip man” which signifies “just one bite/sip”.
-The phrase is often thrown around friends or family to ask for a bite or a sip of their food or drink.
+Han Ip is a conceptual canned tea brand that aspires to introduce Korean tea to those who are not familiar.
+The brand name Han Ip translates to one bite or one sip in Korean and is commonly used in the phrase 한입만 [han ip man] which is often thrown around friends or family to ask for a bite or a sip of their food or drink.

 Each flavor is paired with a Korean mythical creature that shares a similar symbolism with the ingredients that are used to brew the tea.